How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 Step 10: Enable Email Notifications (Optional)

-To receive alerts when an IP is banned, edit jail.local:
+To receive email alerts when an IP is banned, edit the global section of jail.local:

 destemail = admin@yourdomain.com